 BPD

 Individuals with BPD struggle with an intense fear of abandonment and chronic feelings of emptiness.
 As such, they have an intense need to fill this void by quickly attaching to others or seeking relationships.
-These individuals will go above and beyond to avoid real or imagined abandonment.
+They may have a BPD favorite person relationship.
+Individuals with BPD will go above and beyond to avoid real or imagined abandonment.
 When this person senses the slightest sign of rejection, they may become emotionally volatile or use emotional manipulation tactics such as jealousy, control, and threatening self-harm.

 These unhealthy behavioral patterns have damaging effects that strain relationships.
 Ironically, those with BPD have a deep desire for intimacy and can be caring individuals, but their strong emotions and hypersensitivities tend to get in the way.4